apache/druid/docs/development/extensions-core/stats.md

 and is updated at every step.
  - n is the count of elements in chunk1
  - m is the count of elements in chunk2
- - t1 = sum of elements in chunk1
+ - t1 is the sum of elements in chunk1
  - t2 is the sum of elements in chunk2

 This algorithm was proven to be numerically stable by J.L.
 Barlow in